The GOP Doubled Down Hard on Nativism

 The key storylines detailed below:

-Control of the House runs Republicans in denial of the top of the ticket: Control of the House is likely to be a tight race and the battleground Republicans who will determine the majority are supporting Trump but are in denial of the fascism and mass deportations that would wreck their districts.
+Control of the House - Republicans in denial of the top of the ticket: Control of the House is likely to be a tight race and the battleground Republicans who will determine the majority are supporting Trump but are in denial of the fascism and mass deportations that would wreck their districts.

 Republicans will continue to push the Big Lie 2.0, eroding confidence in American democracy: Republicans in eight states have placed meaningless measures on the ballot reaffirming existing law to create the pretext for making it harder for working people to vote and further normalize the widely debunked conspiratorial lie that there is a plot by liberal elites to manipulate immigrants into casting fraudulent votes in order to steal the election.